The different view options

 The advantage of using the details view over a regular browser is that in the details view you can use the program's contextual menu (via ctrl-click or right-click) which allows you to easily add entries to the database or change summaries, images and links to the selected entry.

-The statistics feature lists some fun and insightful stats about your database, such as which genre you have the most or the least entries of, which entry is the most popular to be borrowed or how many 5 star entries you have.
+The statistics feature lists some fun and insightful stats about your database, such as which genre you have the most or least albums of, which entry is the most popular to be borrowed or how many 5 star entries you have.

 You can access the statistics by clicking on the 'Statistics' button in the toolbar or choosing 'Statistics' from the View menu.
 To include a link to the statistics in an HTML export template, include the link <a href="statistics.html">Statistics</a> in the template.